xmppjs/xmpp.js/docs/xml.md

 ## Writing

-There's 2 methods for writing XML with xmpp.js
+There are 2 methods for writing XML with xmpp.js

 ### factory